 Members' Phone: (888) 665-4621

-Providers' Phone: (888) 322-4075
+Providers' Phone: (833) 739-6055 or via the molina.hannahub.ai

 Monday to Friday, 7:00 a.m. to 7:00 p.m.

 Department of Managed Health Care (DMHC)

 The Department of Managed Health Care (DMHC) is the state regulatory body that licenses and oversees health maintenance organizations.
 DMHC accepts complaints regarding health plans by telephone.
 If a beneficiary has a grievance, he/she should contact the Plan and use the Plan's grievance process.